ryan-almeida/wildrydes-site/README.md

 ## Create a simple serverless web application that enables users to request unicorn rides from the Wild Rydes fleet.
 A great project to learn serverless architecture

 This project is an example that was built along with a tutorial series from AWS (https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/) that teaches you how to build a simple serverless web application.
-The papplication encompasses several web concepts, such as creating an HTML based user interface, interacting with a RESTful web service, and providing facilities for users to register with the service.
+The application encompasses several web concepts, such as creating an HTML based user interface, interacting with a RESTful web service, and providing facilities for users to register with the service.

 This is a great project to familiarize yourself with serverless and web deployment services in AWS such as AWS Lambda, API Gateway, DynamoDB, Cognito and Amplify.
 The static website will also include HTML, CSS, and JavaScript.
 In particular, this project shows how to do the following: